dialpad/dialtone/packages/eslint-plugin-dialtone/docs/rules/deprecated-component.md

 - base_date_picker
 - checkbox

-This rule specifically targets components in ubervoice.
-If you are using Dialtone Vue outside of ubervoice you should not enable this rule.
+This rule specifically targets components in UberVoice.
+If you are using Dialtone Vue outside UberVoice you should not enable this rule.

 Examples of **incorrect** code for this rule: